MPAMlab/RhythmTerminal-OSS/readme.md

 This is a project that can emulate a card reader and key inputs for certain rhythm games.

-This project heavily referenced	codes from https://github.com/CrazyRedMachine/PN5180-cardio
+This project heavily referenced	codes from https://github.com/CrazyRedMachine/PN5180-cardio, based on that, we have implemented with more controlling buttons and a highly-customized case.

 This project involved AI-generated codes.